dsanson/termpdf/README.md

 DJVULibre and Ghostscript
 -------------------------

-The script uses `djvups` and `ps2pdf` to extract pages from DJVU documents and convert them to PDF, and `djvudump` to figure out how many pages a DJVU document has.
-These commands are provided by DJVULibre and Ghostscript:
+The script uses `ddjvu` to extract pages from DJVU documents and convert them to PDF, and `djvudump` to figure out how many pages a DJVU document has.
+These commands are provided by DJVULibre:

-    $ brew install ghostscript djvulibre
+    $ brew install djvulibre

 libtiff
 -------